Overview

 - stack programming,

-- extended tests on data at function invocation and return,
+- extended checks on data at function invocation and of the result of a call,

 - undergraduate Calculus, Linear Algebra, and Statistics packages,